kaytwastaken/kayt-dev-svelte/src/routes/blog/install-node-ubuntu.md

 I have no clue why installing node is such a pain on linux, but it is and I was tired of constantly needing to look up guides so I wrote my own.

-This is for installing node 18.2.0 and npm 8.9.0 which are the latest bundled versions as of writing. npm can be updated to 8.11.0 with `sudo npm i-g npm@latest`.
+This is for installing node 18.2.0 and npm 8.9.0 which are the latest bundled versions as of writing. npm can be updated to 8.11.0 with `sudo npm i -g npm@latest`.

 1) download and extract binary archive
 ```